 The Video Games & Technology in 1981

 When it comes to video games, Atari still ruled the roost in 1981.
 They were going strong coming out of the 70s and really hitting their stride in the early parts of the decade.
 As far as the specific video games go, we had some big entries in 1981 including Donkey Kong, the George Costanza favorite, Frogger, Centipede, Tempest, and Galaga.

-It’s important to note that most of these are arcade games as that was still a big part of life in the early 1980s.
-Not everyone had an atari, and those that did often made note how they just weren’t as good as the arcade versions.
-Pac Man was a notable example of this: the Atari version was ok, but it didn’t translate over into the home video game experience as well as many hoped.
+It’s important to note that most of these are arcade games, as that was still a big part of life in the early 1980s.
+Not everyone had an Atari, and those that did often made note of how they just weren’t as good as the arcade versions.
+Pac-Man was a notable example of this: the Atari version was ok, but it didn’t translate over into the home video game experience as well as many hoped.

 In other areas of technology, things were starting to heat up when it came to the PC.
 We now had the Apple II along with entries from IBM, the iconic Commodore 64, and the ZX81.
-It’s crazy to look back on the limitations (or advancements at the time) in regards to the technology.
+It’s crazy to look back on the limitations (or advancements at the time) regarding the technology.